fanwangfang/fanwangfang.github.io/_pages/cv.md

 {% include base_path %}

-I received my Ph.D in physics from Université Paris-Sud XI, France, followed by years of postdoc research respectively in HUST, Wuhan China and in Universidad de Complutense, Madrid Spain.
-I stay in Madrid now.
+I received my Ph.D. in physics from Université Paris-Sud XI, France.
+Subsequently, I conducted postdoctoral research for several years at Huazhong University of Science and Technology (HUST) in Wuhan, China, and later at Universidad de Complutense in Madrid, Spain.
+Currently, I am residing in Madrid.

 Education
 ======